Murder of Janet March: Police investigation

 After taking the Levines' report, detectives looked through local hospital admissions and Janet's credit card and bank accounts, but found no trace of her.
 Janet's brother Mark had come to Nashville from California by this time, and recalled that shortly after the report was made an MNPD police car came to the Levines' house.
 Perry, who was also there, became so anxious at the sight that it took him several tries to stand up from his chair due to his uncontrollable shaking.
 He then asked Mark to call his own brother, Ron.

 The first break in the case came a little over a week later, on September 7, when Janet's Volvo was found backed into a parking space at an apartment complex roughly 5 mi from the house.
 Inside were most of the items Perry said Janet had taken when she left.
 The detective who processed the Volvo later testified that there was a layer of dust and pollen on the exterior, suggesting it had been parked there, unused, for some time.
 There were cobwebs in the wheel wells, and when the tires were removed, the brake rotors were found to have rust on them, further confirming this supposition.
 Inside, police found a purse with Janet's identification, credit cards, passport and $11 in cash; a suitcase packed with clothing and a small canvas bag with toiletry items.
 A gray suitcase Perry said Janet had taken was not in the vehicle.
 A 50-dollar bill was in the glove compartment.

 The front passenger seat had been pushed back, while the drivers' seat was up close to the wheel.
-On the floor in front of the former detectives found a pair of Janet's white sandals.
+On the floor in front, the former detectives found a pair of Janet's white sandals.
 The footwear appeared to have been "carefully positioned", they later told a reporter, rather than discarded as a wearer might after taking them off.
 Investigators also considered it unusual that while Janet's suitcase had been packed with sundresses a woman might wear at that time of year, she had apparently not packed any bras.
 Nor did her toiletry bag contain any toothpaste or hairbrush.